Technical Analysis Options Crypto Ind Markets

 The above Daily TF does not tell much, that is the reason we need to switch to a bigger TF.

-analyzing chart on weekly timeframe
+weekly timeframe

 After switching to Weekly TF, we can easily identify current downtrend with price making lower highs and lower lows.